rickychilcott/rickychilcott/Readme.md

 <h1 align="center">Hi 👋, I'm Ricky</h1>
 <h3 align="center">I live in Southeast Ohio, believe in full-stack dev, and love me some **Rails.**</h3>

-- 🔭 I’m currently working on [Mission Met](https://www.missionmet.com/) and focus much of my efforts on our strategc planning software, [Causey](https://www.causey.app).
+- 🔭 I’m currently maintaining [Causey](https://www.causey.app/), while I hack on [Stoked](https://get.stokedhq.com/) and figure out what I'm doing in this next chapter.

 - 💬 Ask me about **rails, turbo, stimulus, ruby, SQLite, LLMs, me**.

-- 🧐 When I'm not programming, I'm interested in **permaculture, business, personal growth, personal finance, the future, what you're working on**.
+- 🧐 When I'm not programming, I'm interested in **mountain biking, permaculture, business, personal growth, personal finance, the future, what you're working on**.

 - ⚡ Fun fact **I only know how to tell dad jokes.**